-Commencement will be moved to the indoor site only in cases of extreme weather forecasts, for example: on-going downpour, high tornado probability, temperatures exceeding 95'F or below 50'F. Light sprinkles of rain and/or brisk wind are unlikely to cause the ceremony to be moved indoors.
+Commencement will be moved to the indoor site only in cases of extreme weather forecasts, for example: ongoing downpour, high tornado probability or temperatures exceeding 95°F or below 50°F, or in the event of other unpalatable circumstances (cicada infestation, etc.).
+Light sprinkles of rain and/or brisk wind are unlikely to cause the ceremony to be moved indoors.

 The inclement weather call is made a few hours before the procession begins to assemble to allow for all of the logistical changes that must be made.
 Students will be notified of the weather decision via email a few hours before both the Baccalaureate and Commencement ceremonies.